-Italian Cream Cake is a egg rich three layer yellow cake that is filled with coconut and toasted pecans.
-It’s a special occasion dessert that we’ve made for birthdays, celebrations, and family gatherings.
+Italian Cream Cake is an egg rich three layer yellow cake that is filled with coconut and toasted pecans.
+It's a special occasion dessert that we've made for birthdays, celebrations, and family gatherings.
 A rich cream cheese and toasted pecan frosting tops the cake and fills the layers.
 Toasted coconut tops the beautiful cake.
 Listen to the oohs and aahs when you present the cake and the yums after the first bite!

 For this recipe you will need: buttermilk, baking soda, eggs, butter, sugar, shortening, all-purpose flour, vanilla extract, pecans, coconut flakes, cream cheese, coconut extract, powdered sugar.

 Does your family have a special birthday tradition?
 We do.
 The birthday honoree picks the type of cake, like this Italian Cream Cake, and the entire dinner or lunch now that they're adults, for his or her special occasion.